Home Contact Us FAQ's SiteMap

 RESOLUTION:

-First of all, the candidate’s earnings may actually be considerably below the market.
+First of all, the candidate's earnings may actually be considerably below the market.
 This is not an uncommon situation in disruptive emerging countries and especially if the candidate is a long-term employee in a locally owned company.
-The situation is best managed by stating that the employer is a professional organization that wishes high quality relationships with loyal employees and certainly does not want to underpay its people.
-It should be made clear that income levels are based on the company’s own understanding of what is fair for the industry.
+The situation is best managed by stating that the hiring company is a professional organization that wishes high quality relationships with loyal employees and certainly does not want to underpay its people.
+It should be made clear that income levels are based on the company's own understanding of what is fair for the industry.
 In almost all cases, the candidate will agree that this is reasonable and will not push the matter further.
 If not, then perhaps other candidates need to be given priority.

 Tactic 5: